WebAssembly/spec/document/README.md

 ### Building the PDF

-To build the [PDF](https://webassembly.github.io/spec/core/_download/WebAssembly.pdf), you will need `texlive-full` installed, install it using your system package manager:
+To build the [PDF](https://webassembly.github.io/spec/core/_download/WebAssembly.pdf), you will need `texlive-full`, install it using your system package manager:

 ```
 apt install texlive-full